Walsall F.C.: A series of ups and downs (1995–2022)

+A new era of American ownership (2022–present)

+On 6 June 2022, the club announced that American sports investment firm Trivela Group LLC had purchased a majority of shares belonging to chairman Leigh Pomlett, becoming 51% majority shareholders.
+A positive run of form in late 2022 saw the club within touching distance of the play-off places for the first time since relegation.
+However, the end of top goalscorer Danny Johnson's loan spell with the club in January led to an indifferent second half of the season.
+Ultimately, Flynn was sacked as the club again finished 16th.
+Interim head coach Mat Sadler was appointed full-time head coach in May 2023, with Trivela stating their confidence that "Mat is the right man, given his values, his resolve, his ambition, and his abilities, to partner with us in building this future, and that he can continue to grow as a coach as we grow as a club."
+Sadler led the team to a record breaking run of eight league wins in a row, securing the record with a 5–1 victory over Tranmere Rovers at the Bescot Stadium on 11 January 2025, before extending it the following week to nine.
+Despite leading the league by 12 points and the play-off positions by 15 in January, a poor second half of the season saw Walsall miss out on automatic promotion on the final day of the season and subsequently lose the play-off final 1–0 to AFC Wimbledon.

 Rivals

 A 2013 survey revealed Walsall fans consider Black Country neighbours Wolverhampton Wanderers to be the club's main rivals.
 However, meetings between the teams are relatively rare, with Wolves having spent most of their existence in the top two tiers of English football.
 Only 16 competitive fixtures have been played between Walsall and Wolves, with the most recent occurring in 2014.
 Meetings with the Black Country's other professional club, West Bromwich Albion, are similarly rare, with The Saddlers and The Baggies having clashed just 14 times.
 However, the Black Country rivals did meet on numerous occasions during wartime regionalised league fixtures.
 A match between two of those three clubs is called Black Country derby.

-More regularly-contested rivalries exist with Shrewsbury Town and Port Vale.
-All three clubs are often The Saddlers geographically-closest league fixtures.
+More regularly-contested rivalries exist with Shrewsbury Town and Port Vale, who are often The Saddlers geographically closest league fixtures.
 Walsall have the upper hand in the Shrewsbury and Port Vale rivalries, having won significantly more fixtures than they have lost.

 Grounds

 The Chuckery

 This multi-purpose sports ground was situated in a district near to the Walsall Arboretum.
 It comprised some 12 football pitches and four good-sized cricket squares.
-It was the first ever home ground for Walsall F.C. from 1888 until 1893.
+It was the first ever home ground for Walsall F.C. from 1875 until 1893.